robertZaufall/mindmanager_ai/readme.md

       Determine Key Partnerships```
 ```

-Github rendering of the map:
+GitHub rendering of the map:

 ```mermaid
 mindmap